erniedotson/vagrants/README.md

 ## Customizing the vagrant VM

-The *.vagrantuser* file contains parameters for customizing each vagrant.
-You can modify this file to increase CPUs, RAM, or disk size, or more.
-Once you modify the *.vagrantuser* file you should re-run the provisioners by doing the following:
+The *vagrant.local.yml* file contains parameters for customizing each vagrant.
+You can create this file to override defaults in *vagrant.defaults.yml* to increase CPUs, RAM, or disk size, or more.
+Once you modify the *vagrant.local.yml* file you should re-run the provisioners by doing the following:

 ```bash
 vagrant halt <vagrant-name>